Nitrokey/nitrokey-start-firmware/doc/generating-2048-RSA-key.rst

 ======================

-There are some ways to back up private key, such that backup .gnupg directory entirely, use of paperkey.
-Here we describe backup by ASCII file.
+There are some ways to back up private key, such that backup .gnupg directory entirely, or use of paperkey, etc.
+Here, we describe backup by ASCII file.
 ASCII file is good, because it has less risk on transfer.
 Binary file has a risk to be modified on transfer.

 Note that the key on host PC is protected by passphrase (which